 - Info on freezing a child’s credit with Experian can be found here.

-For more money-saving info, see our Protect Your Rights & Identity section!
+For more info about protecting yourself, see our Protect Your Rights & Identity section!